JavierTham/I-need-some-ideas/README.md

 6/12/2020
 - Turns out that the retrieved kernels from `kernels_list()` were actually `Kernel` objects which can be found [here](kaggle/models/kaggle_models_extended.py)
 - We can retrieve the `ref` attribute of `Kernel` objects which can be appended behind the base url

+8/12/2020
+- Tried to encapsulate everything into a class `KernelList` so that I have a place to store the current selection
+- Python's innate mutability makes me feel that I'm not employing "good" OOP principles